rx-angular/rx-angular/libs/state/README.md

 - handling subscriptions

 There are plenty of solutions available for managing these challenges on a **global level** (Akita, NgRx, NgXs, ...).
-None of them targeting the special needs of the **component level**.
+None of them is dedicated targeting the special needs of the **component level**.

 `@rx-angular/state` was specifically designed to give developers a tool for mastering **component state** without forcing them to use complex design patterns.